 The crowd grabbed a man, about to tear him apart thinking he had thrown the grenades.
 Mob justice was the norm.
 As tends to be my norm, I chose what seemed a poor position to cover the chaos.
 As gunfire erupted, I hit the ground directly in front of a U.S. marine protecting the man and trying to establish order.

 Documenting from that perspective actually provided a compelling image from a historic time in Haiti’s history.
 Sometimes destiny puts us exactly where we are meant to be as photojournalists.

 I spotted Yolanda Mugeni on the road.
 My instincts told me to follow her home to personalize this massive story; the aftermath of the Rwandan Genocide.
 After watching Rwandans drift home for days, I wanted to see where they would settle.
-The two-year genocide had killed 500,000 and many Rwandans had left murdered families and torched villages behind.
+The two-year genocide had killed over 500,000 and many Rwandans had left murdered families and torched villages behind.
 Cholera claimed another half-a-million in the squalid refugee camps.

 Yolanda’s journey started two weeks before.
 Her husband had died in the camp.
 She remained with her children while caring for her neighbors’ children who were by then orphaned.

 I walked with Paula Sculley and Radhika Chalasani, following Yolanda for four hours.
 I vividly remember every step hiking through the Rwandan countryside witnessing its profound beauty.
 On arrival, Yolanda found her mother-in-law alive and they embraced and wept.
 I photographed this moment; the reunion had all of us in tears.

 On my third day as a staff photographer at Agence France-Presse (AFP) in Jerusalem, I went with a colleague to the West Bank town of Hebron, where clashes were happening between Israeli soldiers and Palestinians.
 My colleague chose to position himself with some other photographers at the scene.
 I chose to go in another direction.